 Networks developed by regulatory professionals often create opportunities to advance thinking on a variety of regulatory and business topics, Chermak noted.
 RAPS membership, for example, is tremendously valuable because it connects the regulatory professional with the larger regulatory community.
 RAPS creates a learning culture where professionals can benefit from a broader collective body of knowledge including regulators, academics and industry thought leaders around the world.
 This information, found nowhere else but at RAPS, helps to improve business practices and advance corporate and professional goals.

-To take advantage of ideas coming out of these networks, regulatory professionals must be able to "bring that idea forward as an opportunity in a well-thought-out plan that provides value to the patient/consumer and the business," for example by identifying unique partnerships between organizations with complementary products or services, said Chermak.
+To take advantage of ideas coming out of these networks, regulatory professionals must be able to "bring that idea forward as an opportunity in a well-thought-out plan that provides value to the patient/consumer and the business," for example by identifying unique partner

 "I see this as the next evolution of the regulatory professional," Chermak added.
 While a deep understanding of regulations and shepherding products through the regulatory process will continue to be "core" to the business of regulatory professionals, what is happening now is a "very integrated approach that means we're involved in and leading strategy development for key aspects of the business.